filip-szczepankiewicz/fwf_seq_resources/README.md

 ### Getting the sequence
 **Siemens**
 Please contact Filip Szczepankiewicz at [filip.szczepankiewicz@med.lu.se](mailto:filip.szczepankiewicz@med.lu.se).
-Note that the sequence is shared through Lund University provided that:
+Note that the sequence is shared through Lund University by establishing:
-* There is a 'C2P' between Siemens Healthcare and the receiver,
+* C2P between Siemens Healthcare and the receiver,
-* as well as a Material Transfer Agreement (MTA) between Lund University and the receiver.
+* MTA (material transfer agreement) between Lund University and the receiver.

 Check the [**list of compiled variants**](/Siemens/readme.md) to see if the sequence is available for your system.
 In special cases we may compile the sequence for other versions.